cottonpup/obsidian-vault/Courses/(Udemy) React 완벽가이드.md

 > 2. `action creators` 안에

 ## 📒 431.
 Frontend Code vs Backend Code
+Server side code?
+Allows you to add your own code on the Firebase backend

 ## 📒 432.
 Where To Put Our Logic